 They have provided funds or the post-independence development requirements of the private sector in a planned manner.

 Adequate and cheaper funds became a necessity for the rapid industrialization Of the country.

-These financial institutions have also taken up the work of assessment of industrial improvement of managerial efficiency, identification of and encouragement to entrepreneurs and consultancy services.
+These Institutional finance have also taken up the work of assessment of industrial improvement of managerial efficiency, identification of and encouragement to entrepreneurs and consultancy services.